castrojo/ublue/bits/README.md

 # Bits

-Bits are profiles are a collection of scripts that will configure layered packages to enable certain functionality or configure your desktop/environment in specific ways.
+Bits are profiles, a collection of scripts that will configure layered packages to enable certain functionality or configure your desktop/environment in specific ways.
 Run these to do the following:

 | Profile | Description |